m42e/bibreminder/README.md

 # Bib Reminder for Munich public library

-This automatically sending pushover messages when a lent item is about to be returned, while also extending the period if possible.
+This automatically sending pushover messages when a lent item is about to be returned, while also extending the period of the lending if possible.

 Configure the docker container with the following variables.